Vacant Home Insurance in

-In the past year several vacant homes were destroyed by fire.
+In the past year, several vacant homes were destroyed by fire.
 By the time that firefighters arrived, the homes were fully engulfed in flames and deemed uninhabitable.
-One fire was cause by some workers nearby that were using a torch and the sparks ignited the fire.
+One fire was caused by some workers nearby that were using a torch and the sparks ignited the fire.

 The Dangers Of Vacant Property

 There are a number of different reasons why someone would own an unoccupied residential property in New Jersey.
-Perhaps the home is the property of a deceased relative that you have recently inherited; you have been transferred out-of-state by your company and have put your home up for sale or you purchased a home that you are not ready to move in to yet.
+Perhaps the home is the property of a deceased relative that you have recently inherited, you have been transferred out-of-state by your company and have put your home up for sale, or you purchased a home that you are not ready to move in to yet.
 And what about that little vacation cabin that you no longer use?
-All would need to be insured as a vacant home.
+All of these different properties would need to be insured under Vacant Residential Property Insurance.

 Vacant homes pose a great liability risk.
 Even when you are not presently living full time in a home that you own, you still need Vacant Residential Property Insurance to protect you and your family.
 This type of coverage will provide security against anyone who may access your vacant property and become injured.
 It may also protect you against the damages that may be caused by frozen or broken pipes.

-Squatters, drug users and other vandals love vacant homes.
-Just last summer our client purchased a home that they planned to demolish.
+Criminals love vacant homes; just last summer our client purchased a home that they planned to demolish.
 Weeks went by prior to the demo day.
 On the day the machinery arrived to knock down the house, a quick last minute walk through revealed that someone had been living in the house.
 The squatter had left for the day leaving his clothes, bedding and personal effects.
 (Must have been a real surprise when he returned later that day to see the house completely demolished).
 These situations are happening all the time, and the responsibility could be yours.

 Even if somebody is in your home illegally they can still sue you if they are injured while on or in your property.
 Sounds absurd, but it happens.
 The actions of others could leave you in desperate financial hardship.
 Do not assume that since no one lives in the house, it does not have to be insured.
 Also do not make the mistake of insuring the property with a standard homeowners policy if the home is actually vacant.
 A misrepresentation of the homes status could cause you serious legal issues and denial of a claim.